 Labyrinthitis is swelling and irritation in the inner ear.
 It occurs in the labyrinth of the ear.
 This is a system of cavities and canals.
-They affects hearing, balance, and eye movement.
+They affect hearing, balance, and eye movement.

 Copyright © Nucleus Medical Media, Inc.